-Electrical burns may be caused by a number of sources of electricity, such as lightning, stun guns and contact with household current.
-You may treat minor electrical burns as you would other minor burns.
+Electrical burns may be caused by a number of sources of electricity.
+Examples include lightning, stun guns, and contact with job site or household current.

 When to contact your doctor

-A person who has been injured by contact with electricity should be seen by a doctor.
-Sometimes an electrical injury can cause damage to internal tissues, usually in an arm or a leg.
-The damage may be worse than one would expect from the burn on the skin.
+A person who has been injured by contact with electricity should be seen by a health care provider.
+The damage may be worse than it looks from the burn on the skin.
+Sometimes an electrical injury can cause damage to skin, muscles, blood vessels and nerves, often in an arm or a leg.
+The heart, brain and other body organs can be damaged.

 - Don't move a person with an electrical injury unless the person is in immediate danger.